 (Dr. Ajay Satia) (R.K.Bhandari)

-Chairman-cum-Managing Joint Managing
+Chairman-Cum- Joint

-Director Director
+Managing Director Managing Director

-Place : VPO: Rupana Dated : 13-08-2021
+Place: VPO: Rupana Dated: 09-08-2022

+The Members,

-The Members, Satia Industries Ltd. VPO: Rupana
+Satia Industries Ltd.

+VPO: Rupana

-DECLARATION BY THE MANAGING DIRECTOR AND CEO ON CODE OF CONDUCT AS REQUIRED BY SCHEDULE V OF SECURITIES AND EXCHANGE BOARD OF INDIA (LISTING OBLIGATION AND DISCLOSURE REQUIREMENTS) REGULATIONS, 2015
+DECLARATION BY THE MANAGING DIRECTOR AND CEO ON CODE OF CONDUCT AS REQUIRED BY SCHEDULE V OF SECURITIES AND EXCHANGE BOARD OF INDIA (LISTING OBLIGATION AND DISCLOSURE REQUIREMENTS) REGULATIONS, 2015 terms of regulation26(3) of SEBI (Listing Obligation and Disclosure Requirements) Regulations,2015.

-I hereby confirm that all Board Members and Senior Managerial personnel have affirmed compliance with the code of conduct for the Directors and Senior Management Personnel as approved by the Board, for the Financial Year ended 31st March, 2021 in terms of regulation26(3) of SEBI (Listing Obligation and Disclosure Requirements) Regulations, 2015.
+I hereby confirm that all Board Members and Senior Managerial personnel have affirmed compliance with the code of conduct for the Directors and Senior Management Personnel as approved by the Board, for the Financial Year ended 31st March, 2022 in